erdmkbc/Machine-Learning-Tutorial/README.md

 ![logistic_regression](https://user-images.githubusercontent.com/51100947/121822774-894d0e80-cca9-11eb-9d07-14bd36e64128.png)

 *The algoritms usefull for data that has a binary label.*

 *Logistic Regression is basic of the neural networks.*

-*The goals are features need to numerical values.*
+*The features are need to numerical values.*

 *Learning procceses that aim to optimize the w and bias values by continuously implementing forward and backward propagation.*